opennext-io/onpc-monitoring/readme.rst

 Install Telegraf

-If you wish to install telegraf and point it at a specific target, or list of targets, set the ``telegraf_influxdb_targets`` variable in the ``user_onpc_variables.yml`` file as a list containing all targets that telegraf should ship metrics to.
+If you wish to install telegraf and point it at a specific target, or list of targets, set the ``telegraf_influxdb_targets`` variable in the ``user_onpc_variables.yml`` file as a list containing all targets that telegraf should send metrics to.

 .. code-block:: bash